Click on the map to see a larger image of the area.

 Visitors are also able to tour the Anderson House, a homestead built of hand-hewn logs crafted by Swedish immigrants.
 The Anderson Farmhouse is registered as a National Landmark.

-There's also a large collection of antique vehicles and horse-drawn wagons, including the restored Umatilla House wagon.
+There's a large collection of antique vehicles and horse-drawn wagons, including the restored Umatilla House wagon.

 Fort Dalles Museum is located at West 15th Street and Garrison in The Dalles.